vuestorefront/vue-storefront/packages/core/docs/community/sponsorship-program.md

 ## How does this program work?

-We will select developers from the community who contribute the most to the Vue Storefront development or create new integrations, extensions, or plugins for the Vue Storefront ecosystem.
-After the selection, we will provide an initial financial sponsorship to the developer, encouraging the development and continuing the excellent work.
+We select developers from the community who contribute the most to the Vue Storefront ecosystem by creating new integrations, extensions, or plugins.
+We provide them with financial sponsorship, encouraging the development and continuing the excellent work.

 ## I want to be part of the sponsorship program.
 How do I sign up for it?